How to request a meeting with your state legislators

 My name is xxxx and I am a constituent in your district.
 [Give more personal details and any credentials.
 Ex.
 I am a nurse, I am a mother/father of vaccine-injured child]

-I am very concerned about the issues of health rights and health choice and I would like to set up a meeting with you (via zoom) to discuss my concerns and talk about possible solutions in the form of legislation that has been filed this session.
+I am very concerned about the issues of health rights and health choice and I would like to set up a meeting with you (via zoom) to discuss my concerns and talk about possible solutions in the form of legislation that has a hearing in your committee on November 23rd.

 Please let me know what is a good time.
 I am available XXXXX.
 I look forward to hearing from you,